elmastudio/aino-blocks/readme.txt

 You only need to have the latest version of WordPress on your website, to begin with.
 We also recommend installing and activating the Gutenberg plugin.

 = What WordPress themes work with Aino blocks? =
 Any Gutenberg-ready WordPress theme will work with Aino blocks.
-Since we created the free [Aino theme](https://wordpress.org/themes/aino/) specifically to work in combination with our block collection we recommend you to use our Aino theme with AinoBlocks.
+Since we created the free FSE block [Aino theme](https://wordpress.org/themes/aino/) specifically to work in combination with our block collection we recommend you to use our Aino theme with AinoBlocks.

 = How do I get started using AinoBlocks? =
-After the AinoBlocks plugin is installed, you will see the Aino blocks collection in your Blocks library on any page and post.
+After the AinoBlocks plugin is installed, you will see the AinoBlocks Block collection in your Blocks library on any page and post.
 You can now choose a block and insert it into your editor.

 = Does Aino come with patterns? =
 Yes, you can find the patterns inside the pattern library once you install the Aino theme.